mhchen-UA/APCSP-Create-Task/README.md

 To-Do List:

-1. Limit the quantitySold to the amount of capitalStock
+1. Don't make the intercept texts overlap each other

-2. Don't make the intercept texts overlap each other
+2. Cite graphics.py

-3. Cite graphics.py
+Optional: Limit quanitySold to capitalStock